 As a participant in the Post-Baccalaureate Programs, you have full access to Drew University ‘s student services and facilities including: a graduate-level library, academic advising, the counseling center, the writing center, and the tutoring program.
 The Simon Forum and Athletic Center is available for use throughout your stay at our university.

 Please note that financial aid is not available to Post-Baccalaureate Pre-Medical Preparation students.
 Contact Drew’s Business Office at 973/408-3114 for information about available payment plans.

 |Full-Time 12-21 Credits||Part-Time 1-11 Credits|

 |Tuition refund insurance (semester)||TBA||TBA|

 ** A one time charge that allows you to have official transcripts sent from the Office of the Registrar at any time.

-All student have the option to waive the sickness/accident insurance and the tuition refund plan by submitting the completed waiver form by the due date.
+All student have the option to waive the sickness/accident insurance and the tuition refund plan by completing the waiver form in TreeHouse by the due date.